 We consider a third way of correlating voters' information in the standard model of common-interest voting: private communication between voters in the form of vote recommendations.
-To our knowledge, private communication before voting in a common-interest setting has so far been modeled either implicitly by studying (with a mediator) all cheap-talk extensions of the voting game (Gerardi and Yariv, 2007; Iaryczower et al., 2018) or as repeated exchange among naïve voters who do not condition on pivotality (Golub and Jackson, 2012).13 We show that the way in which private communication affects information aggregation is different from the effects of public communication: Although efficient equilibria always exist (in particular, the LTED equilibrium), there are also equilibria (in particular, the sincere equilibrium) in which information is inefficiently aggregated, given that the network is not strongly balanced.
-The latter equilibria and their corresponding "sincere" strategies are more frequently played in the laboratory than the former.
-Hence, private communications.
-After generalizing the model to admit all possible network structures, our model incorporates
+To our knowledge, private communication before voting in a common-interest setting has so far been modeled either implicitly by studying (with a mediator) all cheap-talk extensions of the voting game (Gerardi and Yariv, 2007; Iaryczower et al., 2018) or as repeated exchange among naïve voters who do not condition on pivotality (Golub and Jackson, 2012).13 We show that the way in which private communication affects information aggregation is different from the effects of public communication: Although efficient equilibria always exist (in particular, the LTED equilibrium), there are also equilibria (in particular, the sincere equilibria and their corresponding "sincere" strategies are more frequently played in the laboratory than the former.
+Hence, private communication indeed undermines informational efficiency if some voters are too powerful communicators.
+After generalizing the model to admit all possible network structures, our model incorporates vote recommendations that are both private and public, and hence builds a bridge between private communication and public communication in the form of vote recommendations.14